worldbank/Python-for-Data-Science/week 7/virtual_environment.md

 # Creating a virtual environment for this week's class

 **Requirements for this week:** We'll use `requests` (for APIs), and `OSMNX` and `Geopandas` (for geospatial).
-We'll also call on pandas, numpy, Seaborn, and briefly use mplleaflet.
+We'll also call on pandas, numpy, Seaborn, and mplleaflet.
 Create an environment with these libraries.
-Any difficulties, just create an environment with geopandas and requests.
+Any difficulties, create an environment with just geopandas and requests.

 **Suggested installation commands (adjust if necessary):**